shin5ok/sample-grpc-app-with-spanner/README.md

 ```
 gcloud compute addresses describe game-api-ip --global --format=json | jq .address -r
 ```
-You need to register this IP address corresponding to your FQDN record.
+You need to register this IP address corresponding to your FQDN record to your DNS zone.
 It depends on the way to manage your DNS.

-You can use any favorite DNS service that you have authority for.
+It also take a while to become to active the certification.
+You might see 50x response until that.